daria-kryuchkova/trial_activation_analysis/README.md

 # 🧪 Trial Conversion & Activation Analysis

 This project is a case study in analyzing trial user behavior within a SaaS product to define actionable trial goals and understand what drives conversions.
-The entire workflow—from data cleaning to SQL model design and predictive modeling—is contained in **one Jupyter Notebook**.
+The project contains raw.csv - the original source file, Jupyter notebook where the analysis was made and an sql file with model definition for trial goals and trial activation mart tables.

 ---